-D4.1: Product Validation and Intercomparison Report 5.
-Lake Ice Cover (LIC) parameter
+5. Lake Ice Cover (LIC) parameter

 Lake ice cover (LIC) refers to the extent (or area) of a lake covered by ice.
-In Lakes\cci, LIC is a daily merged level 3 (L3) product generated from MODIS Terra/Aqua Atmospherically Corrected Surface Reflectance 5-Min L2 Swath (MOD09/MYD09), Collection 6, data (see ATBD for details).
+In Lakes_cci, LIC is a daily merged level 3 (L3) product generated from MODIS Terra/Aqua Calibrated Radiance 5-Min L1B Swath (MOD02/MYD02), Collection 6.1, data (see ATBD for details).
 In the LIC product, each pixel is assigned one of four possible class labels: water (value=1), ice (value=2), cloud (value=3), and bad (value=4; case where a retrieval was not possible due to poor data quality).
 Only pixels labelled as water, ice or cloud are considered in product validation.
 It is important to note that validation is performed on Terra and Aqua derived LIC individually, before merging into the daily Terra/Aqua L3 product and before aggregating into the ca. 1 km harmonized grid.

-Product validation can be performed following three approaches: (1) comparison against ground-based nearshore observations; (2) comparison with LIC products generated by other algorithms/groups such as NASA's MODIS Snow Cover products from Terra and Aqua (MOD10/MYD10); and (3) validation against groups of pixels (Areas Of Interest or AOI) extracted for a selection of lakes from visual interpretation of original MODIS Terra and Aqua imagery used as input into the LIC retrieval algorithm (i.e. MOD09/MYD09).
-Here, validation involved a mix of approaches (2) and (3) whereby the thematic accuracy (water, ice and cloud) of both Lakes\cci LIC and NASA MODIS Snow Cover products was evaluated, and results compared.
+Product validation can be performed following three approaches: (1) comparison against ground-based nearshore observations; (2) comparison with LIC products generated by other algorithms/groups such as NASA's MODIS Snow Cover products from Terra and Aqua (MOD10/MYD10); and (3) validation against groups of pixels (Areas Of Interest or AOI) extracted for a selection of lakes from visual interpretation of original MODIS Terra and Aqua imagery used as input into the LIC retrieval algorithm (i.e. MOD02/MYD02).
+Here, validation involved a mix of approaches (2) and (3) whereby the thematic accuracy (water, ice and cloud) of Lakes_cci LIC (Aqua and Terra severally) was evaluated, and results of Lakes_cci LIC and NASA's MODIS Snow Cover products were compared by visual inspection.
 Approach (1) was not considered herein since ground-based nearshore observations were unavailable or non-existent at the time of writing of this report; however, most importantly, such observations are of a more limited value than the two other approaches for lake-wide validation of the LIC product.